Trümmerfrau: Removal of ruins

 Since the first Allied bombing raids in 1940 the Germans had become used to clearing up the resulting devastation, but most of this clearance work had been undertaken by forced laborers and POWs.
 However following the end of war they were no longer available and so the Germans had to do the work themselves.

 In the very first days of the occupation the work was done by volunteers in return for offers of soup at the end of each day's work but within weeks former members of the Nazi Party and their associates were conscripted by the Allies into doing the work.

-Between 1945 and 1946, the Allied powers, in Allied occupied Germany, ordered all women between 15 and 50 years of age to participate in the postwar cleanup.
+Between 1945 and 1946, the Allied powers, in Allied-occupied Germany, ordered all women between 15 and 50 years of age to participate in the postwar cleanup.
 For this purpose, previous restrictive measures protecting women in the labor force were removed in July 1946.
-Recruitment of women was especially useful since at that time, because men were scarce; there were seven million more women than men in Germany.
+Recruitment of women was especially useful since at that time men were scarce; there were seven million more women than men in Germany.

-Initially the work was uncoordinated and not done very effectively, with reports of rubble being thrown into the nearest underground train ventilation shaft, from which it had to later be removed.
+Initially the work was uncoordinated and not done very effectively, with reports of rubble being thrown into the nearest underground train ventilation shaft, from which it later had to be removed.

 Usually, private enterprises were given assignments to remove the ruins, together with a permit to employ the women for that purpose.
 The main work was to tear down those parts of buildings that had survived the bombings, but were unsafe and unsuitable for reconstruction.
 Usually, no heavy machinery was used.
-The main tools were sledge-hammers, picks, buckets and hand-winches.
+The main tools were sledgehammers, picks, buckets and hand-winches.
 After tearing down the ruins, the remnants had to be further demolished, down to single bricks that could later be used in rebuilding.
 A bucket brigade of women would transfer the bricks to the street, where they were cleaned and stacked.
 Wood and steel beams, fireplaces, wash basins, toilets, pipes and other household items were collected to be reused.
 The remaining debris was then removed by barrows, wagons and lorries.
 Some of it was later reused to fill bomb craters and trenches left in the streets or to make new bricks.
 Light railways were often constructed to transport the rubble out to rubbish heaps.
-In some cities, schuttberge (debris mountains) were created from leftover debris and exist today in a number of German cities, the best known of which is Teufelsberg in Berlin, which were built over a period of 22 years from debris transported by up to 80 trucks a day.
+In some cities, Schuttberge (debris mountains) were created from leftover debris and exist today in a number of German cities, the best known of which is Teufelsberg in Berlin, which were built over a period of 22 years from debris transported by up to 80 trucks a day.

 Trümmerfrauen, both volunteers and regular workers, worked in all weather.
 They were organised in Kolonnen (columns) of ten to twenty.